fcarp10/nsp4j-optimizer/documentation/user_guide/installation.rst

 =============

 - Apache Maven 3.5.2
-- Java 9
+- Java 11 or higher
 - Git
 - Gurobi solver 8.0.0 or higher

 Installing and running the NFV Optimization tool
 ================================================

-1. Install Gurobi in your local maven repoitory:
+1. Install Gurobi in your local maven repository.
+Change `` $PATH_TO_GUROBI_LIB$`` for the specific path where Gurobi is installed:

 .. code-block:: bash